lsst-ts/ts_cycle_build/doc/user-guide/user-guide.rst

   - For the cycle build we adopt ``master`` as the main branch, and also the branch that tracks what is running in the production environment.

   - To start a new cycle, users must create a new branch that, initially, tracks the ``master`` branch.
-    The branch name must be named ``cycle/####``.
+    The branch must be named ``cycle/####``.
     For instance, when starting cycle 21, users will create a branch ``cycle/0021`` that tracks ``master`` at the time.

   - This branch should not receive any direct commits.
-    Instead, users should create a "ticket branch", with the name of the ticket they are working on.
+    Instead, users should create "ticket branches", with the name of the ticket they are working on.
     Note that the repository is setup so all ``cycle/*`` branches are automatically protected against direct commits.

     For instance, if the ticket you created to track the work to build cycle 21 is ``DM-12345``, you will create a ``tickets/DM-12345`` branch, based on the ``cycle/0021`` branch, to work with.